What’s in This Article

 Festivals and Events

-Another significant event is the Carnival celebration that takes place in February or March, depending on when Easter falls each year.
-This lively festival features colorful parades, elaborate costumes, and traditional music that showcases the island’s rich heritage.
-Locals and visitors alike participate in the festivities.
-It creates an atmosphere of joy and camaraderie that is infectious.
+Carnival takes place in February or March, depending on when Easter falls.
+Colorful parades, elaborate costumes, and traditional music fill the streets and celebrate the island’s rich cultural heritage.
+Locals and visitors join the festivities side by side, and the atmosphere is hard not to get swept up in.

 Products Worth Considering